troessner/articles/draft-how-does-mutant-work.markdown

     # ...snip
 ```

 is the abstract syntax tree for this code in form of S-expressions.
-If this is new to you please read up on this topic [here](TODO).

 __Alright, so this doesn't look so complex anymore, now does it?__